FelixLabelle/Protolib/README.md

 Often when prototyping I need to install a library run into dependency issues (old libs or just conflicts with common ML libs).

-This library has no dependencies, so no depedency issues.
+This library has no dependencies, so no dependency issues.

 ## Summary